Who We Serve

 -

-AI is reshaping how organizations operate, compete, and are evaluated — by regulators, enterprise buyers, investors, and courts.
+AI is reshaping how organizations operate.
 The governance, legal, and strategic questions surrounding AI are no longer emerging risks.
-They are immediate business decisions, with real consequences for how companies grow, how they are scrutinized, and how durable their competitive position turns out to be.
+They are immediate business decisions, with real consequences for how companies grow, how they are scrutinized, and how durable their competitive position will be.

 Ascent advises two distinct client types: